Achille Lauro hijacking: Early events

 On Friday, October 4, Achille Lauro called in Naples, then sailed through the Straits of Messina; the Mediterranean was calm and the fall day was warm.
 Cruise manager Max Fico would later recall that he noticed that several young men were acting suspicious, in that they kept to themselves, refusing any of the congenial friendliness common to the other cruise guests.
 They claimed to be Argentinean when other guests tried to engage them in English, but did not understand fluent Spanish when it was spoken to them.
 They had passports from Portugal, Norway, and Argentina; later, it was theorized that they were trying to maintain a cover story.

 On Sunday, October 6, the Klinghoffers and friends celebrated Marilyn's fifty-eighth birthday.

 On October 7, at Alexandria, Egypt, 651 of the passengers from the Achille Lauro left for a bus tour of the pyramids.
 They were to rendezvous with the ship fourteen hours later at Port Said, at the mouth of the Suez Canal, 150 miles to the east.

-Passengers who stayed aboard the Achille Lauro, such as Rene Sprecher, would later report watching a camera crew record what appeared to be people running on and off the ship firing guns with blanks.
+Passengers who had stayed aboard the Achille Lauro, such as Rene Sprecher, would later report watching a camera crew record what appeared to be people running on and off the ship firing guns with blanks.
 At the end of this, a car arrived, and a man took two wrapped packages from it, carrying them aboard ship.
 It was later theorized that this was how weapons were brought aboard.

 Hijacking

-The taking of the Achille Lauro was triggered by a surprise discovery and quickly turned violent.
+On Monday, October 7, 1985, four PLF militants hijacked Achille Lauro off Egypt.
+The exact circumstances of the hijacking remain disputed, with Abu Abbas claiming one version of events and the Italian courts later ruling it implausible.